France shuts down first reactor of Fessenheim nuclear plant near German border | DW | 22.02.2020

 "The time has finally come," said German Environment Minister Svenja Schulze on Friday in Berlin, adding that shutting down Fessenheim would make Germany "safer."

-Schulze also said that Germany would keep lobbying its neighbors to commit on phasing out nuclear power.
+Schulze also said that Germany would keep lobbying its neighbors to commit to phasing out nuclear power.

 "Nuclear power is not a climate savior.
 It is risky, expensive and leaves behind radioactive waste for thousands of generations."